JonJagger/cyber-dojo/readme.txt

 Entering a CyberDojo
 ====================
-The CyberDojo server will assign you an avatar (eg Panda).
+The CyberDojo server will assign you an animal avatar (eg Panda).
 The avatar provides identity for each laptop participating in the kata.
 You can resume coding at any time by choosing the avatar.
 This is handy if a laptop has to retire as a new laptop can easily and instantly replace it.

 Traffic Lights
 ==============
 The display of each run-tests increment uses a traffic light, with meanings for the three colours as follows:
   o) red   - tests ran but at least one failed
   o) amber - syntax error somewhere, tests not run
   o) green - tests ran and all passed